Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Preliminaries

 As $N$ becomes large, the symmetric capacity of $N\times I(W)$ coordinate channels will asymptotically tend to 1 and that of the rest $N\times(1-I\left(W\right))$ coordinate channels will asymptotically tend to 0.
 It means $N\times I(W)$ coordinate channels are noiseless, which can be used to perfectly transmit information bits, while the rest $N\times(1-I\left(W\right))$ coordinate channels are completely noisy and can be used to transmit frozen bits.
 After channel polarization, we compute the channel quality of each coordinate channel $W_N^{(i)}$, and rank the coordinate channels in descending order according to their channel quality.
-Then we choose the former $\left\lfloor N\times I(W)\right\rfloor (\left\lfloor\cdot\right\rfloor$ is that value is rounded down) coordinate channels to transmit information bits, and the rest to transmit frozen bits.
-By this way, a polar code achieving channel capacity is fulfilled.
+Then we choose the former $\left\lfloor N\times I(W)\right\rfloor (\left\lfloor\cdot\right\rfloor$ means the value is rounded down) coordinate channels to transmit information bits, and the rest to transmit frozen bits.